 Newton’s Method

-1. For any positive number \(N,\) here is a simple method for approximating the square root of \(N.\) Start by guessing/estimating some positive integer \(x\) near \(\sqrt{N}.\) Plugging \(x\) into the formula \[x_\star = \frac{1}{2}\left(x + \frac{N}{x}\right)\] will result in a number \(x_\star\) that is closer to \(\sqrt{N}\) than \(x.\) In fact, plugging any input into this formula will return a number closer to \(\sqrt{N}\) than the input.
-Furthermore, the successive outputs that result from recursively applying this formula, plugging each output back in as the next input, will approach the exact value of \(\sqrt{N}.\)
+2. For any positive number \(N,\) here is a simple method for approximating the square root of \(N.\) Start by guessing/estimating some positive integer \(x\) near \(\sqrt{N}.\) Plugging \(x\) into the formula \[x_\star = \frac{1}{2}\left(x + \frac{N}{x}\right)\] will result in a number \(x_\star\) that is closer to \(\sqrt{N}\) than \(x.\) In fact, plugging any input into this formula will return a number closer to \(\sqrt{N}\) than the input.
+Furthermore, the successive outputs that result from recursively applying this formula, plugging each output back in as the next input, will approach the exact value of \(\sqrt{N}.\) This procedure is commonly called the Babylonian method for computing square roots since it was known to Babylonian mathematicians millennia ago.

-1. Show that this formula is the same as the “next guess” formula that results would result from applying Newton’s method to approximate a solution of the equation \(x^2-N=0,\) hence justifying why this Babylonian method works.
+1. Show that this formula is the same as the “next guess” formula that would result from applying Newton’s method to approximate a solution of the equation \(x^2-N=0,\) hence justifying why this Babylonian method works.

-2. Write a computer program that iteratively applies this formula to calculate the square root of a number.
-Note: a TI-83/84+ calculators is programmable.
+2. Write a computer program that iteratively applies this formula to approximate the square root of a number accurate to the precision of your chosen language’s analogue of the float data type.
+Note: a TI-83/84+ calculator is programmable.
+Once you have an iterative program, see if you can alter it to make it recursive instead.

-4. Come up with similar recursive formulas for the following operations:
+3. Come up with similar recursive formulas for the operations \(\sqrt[3]{x} \) and \(\frac{1}{x}\,. \)

-2. The equation \(\cos(x) = x\) has a single solution.
+3. The equation \(\cos(x) = x\) has a single solution.
 We call it the Dottie Number.

 4. The polynomial \(x^3-x\) has three roots: \(-1\) and \(0\) and \(1.\) Determine the set of all real numbers \(x\) such that Newton’s method will converge to \(1\) upon being initiated with guess \(x\).